gosang/gosang.github.io/content/posts/design-architectures/modular-monolith-architecture.md

 - **Risk of Tight Coupling**:
   - Poorly defined interfaces may lead to tight coupling between modules.

-# When to Use Modular Monolithic Design Architecture
+# When to Use Modular Monolith Design Architecture

-Modular Monolithic Design Architecture is suitable when:
+Modular Monolith Design Architecture is suitable when:

 - **Unified Development Team**: